 Korea fab spending down

 In August, SEMI forecast that Korea fab equipment spending would decline by 8 percent, to US$17 billion, in 2019 – a projection that has now been slashed to US$12 billion, a drop of 35 percent YoY.
-Samsung began to reduce equipment investments in the fourth quarter of 2018, and the spending cuts are expected to continue into the first half of 2019.
+Samsung began to reduce equipment investments in the fourth quarter of 2018 and is expected to continue spending cuts into the first half of 2019.
 Samsung’s largest projects to be hit are P1 (slowdown) and the ramp of P2 Phase 1 (delayed).
 Adjustments to the S3 schedule are also expected.

 Not all memory makers cut capital expenditures